ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

 The observational data for this figure is take from the file:
 - 210204_0908_DM-AR6FGDAssessmentTimeseriesOHC-v1.csv
-All columns are used in the final fiugre.
+All columns are used in the final figure.

 These files were downloaded directly from Paul Durack via the invite-only google drive page: https://drive.google.com/drive/folders/1VO2FehHCz1zJu8tLvp1dNPF2IURJudJN